sinnayuh/Maou/README.md

 ---

 ## Features:
-* Nuke server (Delete all channels, roles, stickers, emojis, ban all members)
+* Nuke server.
+(Delete all channels, roles, stickers, emojis, ban all members)
 * Ban everyone in a matter of seconds.
 * Delete all channels in a matter of seconds.
 * Delete all roles in a matter of seconds.
 * Delete all emojis & stickers in a matter of seconds.
-* Spam ping @everyone and mass create roles & channels
+* Spam ping @everyone and mass create roles & channels.
-* Spam ping @everyone with hent@i
+* Spam ping @everyone with hent@i.
-* Spam ping @everyone with car insurance meme
+* Spam ping @everyone with car insurance meme.
+* Mass DM everyone with specified message.

 ---